UBC-MDS/DSCI-524-Group-9-Spotify-Assistant/CONDUCT.md

 * Public or private harassment
 * Publishing others' private information, such as a physical or electronic address, without explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional setting

+Failing to meet the code of conduct will not be tolerated and members who violated the code of conduct will be asked to stop inappropriate behavior immediately.
+If the failure continues the member will receive a warning, a ban of access of this project or being reported to the university.

 ## Our Responsibilities